djeada/Statistics-Notes/notes/probability_distributions/discrete_distributions/geometric_distribution.md

 ### Example: Flipping a Coin

-Consider flipping a fair coin (probability of heads `p = 0.5`) until the first head appears:
+Consider flipping a fair coin (probability of heads `p = 0.5`) until the first head appears.

-1. What is the probability that the first head appears on the 3rd flip?
+I. What is the probability that the first head appears on the 3rd flip?

 For the first head on the 3rd flip:

 $$P(X = 3) = (1-0.5)^{3-1} \times 0.5 = 0.125$$

-2. What is the expected number of flips to get the first head?
+II.
+What is the expected number of flips to get the first head?

 Expected number of flips:

 $$E[X] = \frac{1}{0.5} = 2$$

-3. What is the variance in the number of flips?
+III.
+What is the variance in the number of flips?

 Variance in the number of flips: